Due to national lockdowns in all UK nations, all GOC events are currently cancelled.

 We look forward to being able to restart activities once local and national restrictions permit.

 This is a classic mountain horseshoe walk along the Vale of Ewyas, in the Black Mountains.

-At Pen Rhos Dirion, we will nudge 2,300 feet and take in the sweeping panorama into eastern and central Wales, and western England, over the Wye Valley, and Twmpa (also known as Lord Hereford's Knob) and beyond that, the Gospel Pass and Hay Bluff, at the eastern end of the Black Mountains escarpment.
+At Pen Rhos Dirion, we will nudge 2,300 feet, and with favourable weather, take in the sweeping panorama into eastern and central Wales, and western England, over the Wye Valley, and Twmpa (also known as Lord Hereford's Knob) and beyond that, the Gospel Pass and Hay Bluff, at the eastern end of the Black Mountains escarpment.
 Towards the end of the walk at the southern tip of the ridge, we will take in the amazing view of the U-shaped Llanthony valley, before dropping steeply off the mountain back to the start.

 A great walk for dogs, but there may be sheep around on the climb up and wild horses on the tops.
 There are only three styles to cross, at the end of the walk, two of which have dog gates.

 Generally level walking on good mountain paths after an initial steep climb